-The mission of the Convict Leasing and Labor Project is to expose the history of the convict leasing system and its connection to modern prison slavery while restoring the dignity of all victims of forced labor and their descendants.
+The mission of the Convict Leasing and Labor Project is to expose the history and ongoing impact of the convict leasing system and its connection to modern prison slavery while restoring the dignity of all victims of forced labor and their descendants.

 The Convict Leasing and Labor Project aims to lead a national conversation on the history and impact of forced labor, including chattel slavery, convict leasing, and the modern crisis of mass incarceration.
-Our ultimate goal is to establish a permanent museum of slavery and convict leasing in Fort Bend County.
 In pursuit of this goal we plan to:

-Partner with Fort Bend County, the City of Sugar Land, and Fort Bend Independent School District to properly memorialize the convict lease prisoners whose graves were uncovered at a FBISD construction site in 2018.
+Partner with public scholars, community activists, descendants, and research institutions to properly memorialize the convict lease prisoners whose graves were uncovered at a FBISD construction site in 2018.

 Identify the victims of convict leasing and their descendants to restore the dignity of those victimized by this heinous system.